 Special Schools

 Not all children with SEND will be able to have their needs met in a mainstream school.
-Some, in spite of good quality teaching and support, will have needs which will be better suited to a special school.
+Some, in spite of the support in place, will have needs which will be better suited to a special school.
+Places at special schools are allocated through the EHCP process.